-We will have an early discussion with the pupil and their parents when identifying whether they need special educational provision.
+We will have an early discussion with the pupils and their parents when identifying whether they need special educational provision.
 These conversations will make sure that:

-- Everyone develops a good understanding of the pupil's areas of strength and difficulty; - We take into account the parents' concerns; - Everyone understands the agreed outcomes sought for the child; and - Everyone is clear on what the next steps are.
+- Everyone develops a good understanding of the pupil's areas of strength and difficulty; - We consider the parents' concerns; - Everyone understands the agreed outcomes sought for the child; and - Everyone is clear on what the next steps are.

-Notes of these early discussions will be added to the pupil's record and shared with their parents.
+Notes of these early discussions will be added to the pupil's record and given to their parents.